STAND. COM. REP. NO. 811

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 638, S.D.
-1, and recommends that it pass Third Reading.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 752, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 752, H.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,